shikaleathers/Shikaleathers/Configuring DHCP Server on Virtual Box.md

 And EVERYTHING WORKS!
 The Windows machine was assigned the IP `192.168.3.3`  while the Kali VM was assigned  `192.168.3.2` which is PERFECT.
 When I go to ping between the two machines the Windows VM was able to ping Kali no problems.
 But when I pinged Kali to Windows VM's there were slight hiccups.
 This was due to the fact that Windows has a firewall that blocks inbound ICMP packets.
 Simply adjusting the firewall inbound rules allowed Kali to ping perfectly to the Windows VM.

 And there you have it!
-This is how I configured a DHCP server in Virtual Box.
+This is how I configured a DHCP server in Virtual Box..